-I will email your contact sheet to you within 1 working day.
-After you have let me know which images you'd like me to retouch, I'll get those to you usually within 5 working days* of receiving your choices.
+I will email your contact sheet to you within 1 working day (PDF file with low-res images).
+After you have let me know which images you'd like me to retouch and prepare as high quality files, I'll get those to you usually within 5 working days* of receiving your choices.
 I'd advise you to pick the 3 (or more) photos that represent you best, and try not to go for very similar looks, a variety of facial expressions and angles will give you/your agent more options when putting you up for work.

 *I occasionally work away from London; I'll let you know if there are any away dates coming up soon after your shoot, but if you take a while to make your choices, please be aware that turnaround time may be longer if I'm then away when you submit your requests.